Holidays

 Butterscotch chocolate chunk cookies (via Canva)

-Soft yet tasty, these Halloween cookies take the plain chewy dough and add delicious butterscotch chips and chocolate chunks to make a delightful treat.
+Soft yet tasty, these Halloween cookies take plain chewy dough and add delicious butterscotch chips and chocolate chunks to make a delightful treat.
 If you want a bit of an extra kick, add some sea salt to your dough.
+We also love these with a little bit of whipped cream as a late-night snack, but maybe we're just a bit greedy.

 We’ve covered a few mummy Halloween cookies here, but these might be the easiest to make.
 For a Halloween take on simple yet moreish Milanos, add a layer of melted white chocolate and edible googly eyes or black pearl sprinkles for an easy, yet fun activity.